megfh/megfhdev/src/pages/faq/faq.md

 - How are we making a difference in our community & the world?
 - How do we make our employees feel safe, valued, and excited about work?
 - How are we investing in their learning and growth?
-- Do we have a clear engineering career path, or a framework for how an employee might progress?
+- Do we have a clear engineering career path, or a framework for how an employee might progress in the company?

 ### Are you willing to relocate?

 Nope!
-For the right role, I would consider a hybrid (in office/remote) position with no more than 2 days in office, in the London or Kitchener/Waterloo area.
+I am only looking for remote roles at this time.

 ### Are you willing to work remotely?